mzulfikari/Word-Analytics--Java-script/README.md

 ---
 ## 📂 Project Structure
 Word-Analytics--Java-script/
-├─ index.html       # Main UI
+├─ index.html
-├─ script.js        # Core text analysis logic
+├─ script.js
-├─ style.css        # Styling and layout
+├─ style.css
-├─ images/          # UI screenshots (optional)
+├─ images/
-└─ LICENSE          # Apache-2.0 license
+└─ LICENSE
 ---
 ## 🧩 How to Use
 1.Enter or paste your text into the input area.